praetp/astroknights/doc/guides/quick_start.md

 Tightening the left knob, makes the central line in the bahtinov mask go up.
 Tightening the right knob, makes the central line in the bahtinov mask go down.

+### Polar alignment
+When the Ekos polar alignment indicates an error in azimuth with a positive angle, you should move the base westwards by turning the right knob.
+The opposite for negative angle.

+When the Ekos polar alignment indicates an error in altitude with a positive angle, you should move the base down by turning the altitude knob counter clockwise.
+This moves the base downwards.
+For a negative error, move the base up by turning the knob clockwise.